w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-345-summary.md

 **What the example shows:**
 - QUDT `TaggedEnumeration` declares the *semantics* of the coded vocabulary.
-- `map:op: "enum"` handles the *runtime conversion* from wire integer to application string.
+- `map:proc: "enum"` handles the *runtime conversion* from wire integer to application string.
 - The two roles are complementary and do not overlap.

 ---